-The Renewable Energy Institute EEC was this week invited to deliver an exclusive talk on Electric Vehicles at the BBC studios in Salford, Manchester.
+The Renewable Energy Institute was this week invited to deliver an exclusive talk on Electric Vehicles at the BBC studios in Salford, Manchester.
 The talk was given as part of the BBC’s Blue Room Sustainability Season, a site-wide event intended to ensure that BBC employees are up-to-date and aware of the latest in sustainable living and technology.
-The EEC is proud to promote knowledge sharing and best practice in relation to all Green Energy Technologies and works with Leading Experts and associations worldwide, including the United Nations UNEP, to distribute the latest research, information and training to individuals around the world.
+The REI is proud to promote knowledge sharing and best practice in relation to all Green Energy Technologies and works with Leading Experts and associations worldwide, including the United Nations UNEP, to distribute the latest research, information and training to individuals around the world.

-> Electric Vehicles at the BBC: the presentation was led by the same Expert lecturer who teaches the EEC’s leading 2-day Accredited training course on Electric Vehicles, Dr Colin Herron, and was designed to inform BBC employees about the benefits of Electric Vehicles.
+Electric Vehicles at the BBC: the presentation was led by the same Expert lecturer who teaches the REI’s leading 2-day Accredited training course on Electric Vehicles, Dr Colin Herron, and was designed to inform BBC employees about the benefits of Electric Vehicles.
 During the session various key topics were covered, including:

-> – What is the history of Electric Vehicles?
+– What is the history of Electric Vehicles?

 – What is currently happening in the world of Electric Vehicles?

 – What is the future of Electric Vehicles?